Learn & Experience

 In this Master training, participants learn from Duke medical experts–including physicians, physical therapists and health psychologists–and have the opportunity to observe yoga practice modified for seniors participating in various Duke programs including cardiac and pulmonary rehabilitation.
 With Carol Krucoff and Kimberly Carson.
 For more information about Carol & Kimberly’s Yoga for Seniors training, please visit www.yoga4seniors.com.

-Applications are now being accepted for the fall 2017 training at Duke Integrative Medicine, which will be held from November 2-9, 2017.
+The fall 2018 training at Duke Integrative Medicine will be held from November 2-9, 2018.
 For information about this Master training and to fill out an application, please visit www.dukeintegrativemedicine.com.

 Yoga for Seniors Teacher Trainings

-Teaching Yoga to Seniors, at the Kripalu Center for Yoga & Health, July 23 – July 28, 2017.
-Enjoy summer in the beautiful Berkshire mountains of western Massachusetts while learning how to adapt the yoga practice to older bodies, minds and spirits.
+Teaching Yoga to Seniors, at the Kripalu Center for Yoga & Health, May 6 – 11, 2018.
+Enjoy spring in the beautiful Berkshire mountains of western Massachusetts while learning how to adapt the yoga practice to older bodies, minds and spirits.
 With Carol Krucoff and Kimberly Carson.
 For more information about Carol & Kimberly’s Yoga for Seniors trainings, please visit www.yoga4seniors.com.
 To register for the Kripalu training, please visit www.kripalu.org.

 Workshops & Events